Huzaifaaazhar/Huzaifaaazhar/README.md

 Here are some ideas to get you started:
 -->
-- 💬 You can ask me about **Machine learning, Artificial Intelligence, communication skills and public speaking.**
+- 💬 You can ask me about **Data Science, Machine learning, Artificial Intelligence, and Public Speaking.**

-I specialize in leveraging SQL to conduct thorough data cleaning and exploratory data analysis (EDA).
-With a background in [mention your background or relevant experience], I bring practical expertise in ensuring data quality and extracting actionable insights through SQL queries.
+I specialize in leveraging insights through Data analytics using SQL, to conduct thorough data cleaning and exploratory data analysis (EDA).
+With a background in BI and Data Analytics, I bring practical expertise in ensuring data quality and extracting actionable insights.
 Each project in my portfolio demonstrates my commitment to meticulous data preparation and insightful analysis.
+I'm on my pathway of becoming a full time Data Scientist!

 ## 🔭 What I'm Currently Working On